top of page

 Early childhood educators and “in the know” parents get it.
 However, despite the benefits and evidence, there is still a lack of understanding that...

-Play is the Way aims to not only help parents understand how play based learning works and why play offers such high quality solutions for early learners, but also bridge the gap of skepticism towards child led play as a whole.
+Growing Up Slowly aims to not only help parents understand how play based learning works and why play offers such high quality solutions for early learners, but also bridge the gap of skepticism towards child led play as a whole.
 In doing so, we seek to encourage a bond between parents, educators and influential adults alike in hopes of inspiring a movement to redirect antiquated education systems around the world - one community at a time.

 bottom of page